-Low-income energy assistance program.
+Energy assistance programs.
 The LIHEAP assistance program is a federally funded energy program that helps pay utility bills for disadvantaged households.
 Get help with gas, water, or electric bills.
 Call the Numbers in this Post or go to Local Church Assistance.

-During the winter months, many low-income families will be eligible for help paying for heating.
+During the winter, many low-income families will be eligible for help paying for heating.
 August is the time to sign up for this assistance program!
 (NOTE: The time to apply for this free government money is the Summer).

 LIHEAP Energy Assistance

 Home heating assistance grants are funded with a yearly subsidy to the Dept of Health and Human Services.
-On October 15, 2014, ACF awarded approximately $3.05 billion for home heating grants.
+On October 15, 2014, ACF awarded approximately $3.05 billion for energy assistance grants.

 This funding is distributed among all states, territories, and tribal governments.
 This is done through the US Department of Health and Human Services.
 The President receives additional funds each year to use for heating assistance at his discretion.

 Each state that wishes to receive this grant must apply for a block grant.
-In conjunction with heating assistance, the Home Weatherization program helps families make energy-saving repairs to their homes.
+The Home Weatherization program helps families make energy-saving home repairs in conjunction with heating assistance.

 How Home Heating Assistance Grants Help Families

+If you receive help from a government assistance program, talk to your caseworker about receiving heating assistance.
 Find out how to get help with rent payments.
-Find out if you qualify for money for home heating bills through the Home Heating Assistance Program.
-If you receive help from a government assistance program, talk to your caseworker about receiving heating assistance.
+Find out if you qualify for money for home heating bills through the Home Energy Assistance Program.

 Are you Eligible for Energy Assistance?

-To be eligible, your income should not be more than 150 percent of your state’s poverty level.
+To be eligible, your income should not exceed 150 percent of your state’s poverty level.
 Each state has different criteria for determining your eligibility.
 You also may receive help if your family receives any aid from the government.

 Call or contact your local Department of Social Services or The National Energy Assistance Referral Project at 866-674-6327 for questions about eligibility.
 You are eligible for your gross family income at or below 135% of the Federal Poverty Guidelines.

 It would be wonderful if everyone who needed help could get it, but it doesn’t work that way.
 These poverty programs assist the poorest citizens.
-I know people who have worked hard their whole life and need help but can not get it because they make 50 or $100 too much.
+I know people who have worked hard and need help but can not get it because they make 50 or $100 too much.

 This doesn’t seem fair, but this is how the system works to ensure the most vulnerable receive aid.
-You also may qualify but cannot get help if funding is not available.
+You also may qualify but cannot get help if funding is unavailable.
 Each state receives a block grant to distribute to agencies that help disadvantaged families.
-Resources are not infinite, and when they run out, help will not be available.
+Resources are not infinite, and help will not be available when they run out.

-If you are having trouble paying utility bills, there are organizations that will help.
+If you are having trouble paying utility bills, some organizations will help.

 1. Catholic Charities

-The Department of Social Services provides one-time emergency assistance with utilities as well as rent.
-You do not have to presently be receiving aid, but you must qualify financially.
+The Department of Social Services provides one-time emergency assistance with utilities and rent.
+You do not have to receive aid presently, but you must qualify financially.
 Any payments are paid directly to the utility company.

 4. Utility Companies